Why Are Moose Dangerous, Even More Threatening Than Bears?

 When Moose Attack

-The number of moose attacks spikes in September and October during mating season and the early spring when mothers are protecting their young calves.
-However, moose often do not confront people unless they are provoked.
-For that reason, it's important to not throw anything at moose and keep any dogs away from them.
+In moose country, the number of moose attacks spikes in September and October, during mating season and the early spring when mothers are protecting their young calves.
+However, moose often do not confront people unless you provoke them.
 Moose especially dislike dogs because they run up and bark at them.

 Moose on the Roads of Alaska

 A majority of moose-related injuries in Alaska take place on the roads.
 Their presence on Alaskan roads and highways contributes to about 500 moose accidents each year.
-This is the highest in North America.
-However, the odds of dying in a moose-related accident are one in 200,000 or one-half of 1 percent [source: Alaska Department of Transportation].
+This is the highest anywhere in North America.

 Advertisement